How Much Do Clothes Cost in Bolivia? A Complete Guide

 Dress$6.43

-The general cost of clothes and apparel in Bolivia.
+General cost of clothing and apparel in Bolivia.

-When you buy clothes in Bolivia, you need to differentiate between unbranded, branded, and tourist clothes, with 1 clothing change costing you around $50, $120, and $200 respectively.
+When purchasing clothing in Bolivia, it’s important to distinguish between unbranded, branded, and tourist clothing, with a complete outfit costing approximately $50, $120, and $200, respectively.

-Pricing list for clothes and apparel in Bolivia
+Price List for Clothing and Apparel in Bolivia

-Next, you can see the detailed prices for clothes in Bolivia, whether they are unbranded, branded, or for tourists.
+Below, you can find detailed prices for various types of clothing in Bolivia, categorized as unbranded, branded, or tourist apparel.

-The prices listed below are only for good enough quality branded and non-branded clothes, found in large open markets of major Bolivian cities.
-Bad quality or second-hand clothes sold in ant markets of poor neighborhoods are not listed below.
+The prices listed below are only for good-quality branded and unbranded clothing found in large open-air markets in major Bolivian cities.
+Lower-quality or second-hand clothing sold in informal markets in poorer neighborhoods is not included below.

 Shirt$5.00$11.43